 by Hyperstorm 26 Feb 2022

 Started this one with already having walked 5kms of the North West cycle trail behind Glenfarne.
-Choose to go up a different route starting at G9770 3600 starF, following the trail South I missed the track marked on the osi sheet 26 so ended up following my way up the hill using a fence as handrail until upon the flat plateau.
+Choose to go up a different route starting at G9770 3600 starI, following the trail South I missed the track marked on the osi sheet 26 so ended up following my way up the hill using a fence as handrail until upon the flat plateau.

 Extremely windy and exposed day, map got ripped but didn’t lose it.
-Headed East and came across the unmarked cairn at G99516 34163 starC first.
+Headed East and came across the unmarked cairn at G99516 34163 starF first.
 Headed to trig point.
 Cloudy day but clear visibility all around.
 Great views of Lough Macnean upper and lower, and you can even just about see Maeve’s Cairn on Knocknarea to the west peaking out.
 All the other obvious and already mentioned neighbouring peaks are visible and offer a lovely reward to take your mind off the wet feet from trudging through the peat hag/bog of the plateau (I climbed this after heavy snow fall in Feb 22 so plenty wet and still some snow in the hollows).
 Nice Loughs on top but I wouldn’t go swimming there unless it was much warmer!

 Enjoyable walk with rewarding views.
 Linkback: https://mountainviews.ie/summit/650/comment/23422/